vallarinosimone1992/MAPMT_calibration/README.md

 # MAPMT_calibration

-Standalone C++/ROOT suite for calibrating MAPMTs read out with CLAS12 RICH/MAROC-like electronics.
-It was created next to `clas_RICH_software` without modifying the original tree.
+Standalone C++/ROOT suite for calibrating MAPMTs read out with MAROC electronics and CODA DAQ.

 The suite keeps the useful legacy text formats, but removes many hard-coded assumptions from the analysis code.
 It uses `MAPMT_SUITE` as the suite root,